-Sometimes, toddlers hit themselves or bang their heads in excitement.
+Sometimes, hitting in toddlers or banging their heads comes as exhibiting excitement.
 It may seem serious, but it is normal for toddlers to express strong emotions in different ways.
 Such actions are similar to how adults clap hands or jump in excitement.
 Adults are well-versed with the standard ways to express excitement, while babies aren’t, so they do what they feel like.

 Anecdotal evidence suggests that toddlers may also hit themselves or bang their heads to get relief from pain.
 For instance, if your toddler hits one or both sides of their head or pulls their ears, it could be a sign of ear infection, and if they hit and bite themselves, they might be experiencing teething pain.

 Seeing your baby hit themselves can be hard.
 If such behavior is not stopped early on, it might become a habit.
-So, you need to have an action plan in place to prevent such episodes of deliberate self-harming.
+So, you need an action plan for managing toddler aggression and preventing such episodes of deliberate self-harming.

 How To Stop Your Toddler From Hitting Themselves?

 The first step in stopping self-injurious behavior in your toddler is to identify the cause.
 Once you know the cause, it becomes easy to intervene.
 Here are a few ways to prevent injuries until your toddler learns safer ways of expressing their desires.

 - Toddlers do not have the awareness that hitting their head onto some things could cause injury.
 So, make sure you create a safe environment around them by moving them away from sharp objects or removing these objects.